hanggrian/IIT-CS554/assignments/hw2.md

 > Pros: Identify 3 things that this paper does well.

-1. **Regularly Updated**: The previous paper version 1.1 is released just in 2021.
+1. **Regularly updated**: The previous paper version 1.1 is released just in 2021.
-2. **Correct Prediction**: Rightfully assumes that NAND &mdash; electronic part essential for SSD &mdash; price will continue to plummet.<sup>[\[7\]]</sup>
+2. **Correct prediction**: Rightfully assumes that NAND &mdash; electronic part essential for SSD &mdash; price will continue to plummet.<sup>[\[7\]]</sup>
 3. **Lawful**: Provides adequate insight into the inner works of legal and financial system.